Find a Meeting Near You Phone icon 800-643-9618

 Question iconSponsored

-The higher your tolerance for alcohol or marijuana, the greater the amounts of it you are likely to consume to feel the same effects, which can lead to dangerous levels of it in your system.
-This could lead to severe impairments to functioning and a higher risk of overdose.
+The higher your tolerance for alcohol or marijuana, the greater the amounts of it you are likely to consume, which can lead to dangerous levels of it in your system.
+This could cause severe impairments to your functioning and increase your risk of overdose.
 Overdose is a medical emergency that can lead to brain damage from loss of oxygen, coma, or death.

 Method of Use

-Smoking and vaping cannabis cause faster absorption of THC by your body compared to using edibles.3 In other words, if you eat a brownie that has weed after drinking, the weed will be absorbed slower than if you smoked or vaped it.
+Smoking and vaping cannabis cause your body to absorb THC more quickly compared to using edibles.
+In other words, if you eat a brownie that has weed after drinking, the weed will be absorbed more slowly than if you smoked or vaped it.
 As a result, the overall alcohol-weed interaction in your system could be reduced.

-However, use of edibles with alcohol could be unpredictable as many people do not feel the effects of the THC for a long period of time.
-This may lead to eating more of the edibles or drinking more alcohol—which could increase the severity of the alcohol interaction—or mean that the interaction occurs when you don’t expect it to.
+However, the use of edibles with alcohol could be unpredictable, as many people do not feel the effects of the THC for a long period.
+This may lead to eating more of the edibles or drinking more alcohol.
+This could increase the severity of the alcohol interaction or mean that the interaction occurs when you don’t expect it to.

 Concentration of Either Substance

-The potency of either substance can also impact the level of alcohol and weed concentration in your blood.8 For instance, a beer has lower alcohol per volume and you tend to drink it more slowly than a shot.
+The potency of either substance can also impact the level of alcohol and weed concentration in your blood.
+For instance, a beer has lower alcohol per volume, and people tend to drink it more slowly than a shot.
 Your body, therefore, absorbs it more slowly, leading to lower blood alcohol levels.

-Concerning weed, the lower the concentration of it in the liquid that you vape or brownies you eat, the lower the concentration of it will be in your body.3
+This is similar to the effects of weed.
+The lower the concentration of THC in the kind of cannabis you consume, the lower the total concentration of it will be in your body.

 The exact risks of mixing marijuana and alcohol, or other cannabinoids and alcohol, are not well studied.
-However, you can avoid and identify health emergencies to protect yourself and those around you if you choose to use either of these substances recreationally or you have a prescription for medical marijuana.
+However, you can protect yourself and those around you if you choose to use either of these substances recreationally or have a prescription for medical marijuana.

 Use Risk Prevention Strategies

 It is safest to avoid mixing alcohol and weed.
-This is the case even if you use medical marijuana since THC and alcohol have been found to interact.1 It is not currently known if there is any completely safe level of alcohol and THC in the brain’s cannabinoid system.
+This is the case even if you use medical marijuana, since THC and alcohol have been found to interact.
+It is not currently known if there is any completely safe level of alcohol and THC in the brain’s cannabinoid system.

 Mixing alcohol and weed can be risky.

-However, if you choose to mix them, reduce your risk of serious side effects from mixing weed and alcohol by:3,6,7
+However, if you choose to mix them, reduce your risk of serious side effects from mixing weed and alcohol by:

 • Waiting an hour or more to use weed after drinking alcohol